Senator says he was asked to delete Epic emails

-Astate senator says he was asked to delete emails by the official who oversees the Oklahoma Virtual Charter School Board weeks after she downplayed her communication with him to an attorney representing Epic virtual charter school.
+A state senator says he was asked to delete emails by the official who oversees Oklahoma Virtual Charter School Board weeks after she downplayed her communication with him to an attorney representing Epic virtual charter school.

 On Aug.
 26, 2019, Sen. Ron Sharp’s office published a press release stating “recent correspondence with the Oklahoma Statewide Virtual Charter School Board verifies his concerns of further illegal enrollment practices by Epic Charter School in order to receive additional state funding.”